drfastfinds/drfastfinds-site/_products/tamiya-mclaren-mp4.md

     <p class="youtube-link">For more details, check out the product video here:
         <a href="{{ page.youtube_link }}" target="_blank">Watch on YouTube</a>
     </p>
-    <p>Read more about the Tamiya 1/12 McLaren MP4 1/12 Scale on our blog:
+    <p>Read more about the Tamiya 1/12 McLaren MP4 on our blog:
         <a href="https://drfastfinds.github.io/drfastfinds-site/collectibles/model%20kits/tamiya/mclaren/mp4/2024/09/25/tamiya-mclaren-mp4.html">Tamiya McLaren MP4</a>
     </p>
 </div>